 The survey indicates that the nature has significant relationship with students' interest in teaching and learning.
-For further proof, single-sample T-test was used in this context and number 3 is selected as
+For further proof, single-sample T-test was used in this context and number 3 is selected as the middle of factors affecting children's learning in nature.
+Calculations show that each of the factors influencing children's learning in nature was higher than this amount.

-Table 11: One sample T-test Table for the role of nature in the factors affecting learning in boys and girls Source: The authors 2020
+Table 11: One sample T-test Table for the role of nature in the factors affecting learning in boys and girls Source: The authors 2015